hvanstappen/MODAL_textdatabase/README.md

 # MODAL_textdatabase

-Document Processing and MongoDB Storage Script
+Document Processing and MongoDB storage script

 ## Overview
 This script processes documents from a specified directory, extracts their text content using Apache Tika, and stores the processed information in MongoDB.
 It includes logging capabilities and handles various document types while maintaining processing statistics.
+It's designed to work with MongoDB for document storage and retrieval and relies on the Apache Tika toolset
+MODAL Document Embedding Generator is a script for generating and storing document embeddings using transformer models.

 ## Prerequisites
 - Python 3.x